EdWhites/HFC-MFFD/README.md

 # HFC-MFFD
-These files contain source codes we use in our paper for testing the forgery classification evaluation accuracy on ForgeryNIR dataset.
+These files contain source codes we use in our paper for testing the forgery classification evaluation accuracy on the ForgeryNIR dataset.
 Considering that preprocessing might take a certain time, we provide feature extracted from these images by our trained feature extraction models, and provide ForgeryClassifier to obtain testing accuracy.

+We also provide models trained on the wildDeepfake dataset.

 ## Dependencies